Population exposure to outdoor air pollutants

 Each air quality monitoring station is assigned to a geographical area.
 Only stations that are selected by provinces and territories for reporting on CAAQS achievement under the Air Quality Management System are used in the calculation.

 For fine particulate matter, ground-level ozone and nitrogen dioxide, these areas are either a Statistics Canada's census metropolitan area, census division or census subdivision.
-For each year from 2005 to 2021, population counts are allocated to each geographical area with at least 1 monitoring station.
+For each year from 2005 to 2022, population counts are allocated to each geographical area with at least 1 monitoring station.

 Air pollutant concentrations by geographical area

-- if at least 75% (18 hours) of the 1‑hour concentrations for the station were available on a given day (from Table 2)
+- if at least 75% of the geographical area-averaged daily concentrations were available for the year and at least 60% of the geographical area-averaged daily concentrations were available in each quarter of a calendar year (from Table 2)

-- if at least 75% of the daily average concentrations were available for the year and at least 60% of the daily average concentrations were available in each quarter of a calendar year (from Table 2)
+- if at least 75% of the daily concentrations were available for the year and at least 60% of the daily concentrations were available in each quarter of a calendar year (from Table 2)

 Comparison with the standards and total population below the standards

 The concentration value for each pollutant was then compared to the respective standard to determine if the population in the geographical area was exposed to pollutant levels less than or equal to the corresponding standard.
-This comparison was done for each pollutant and for each standard:
+This comparison was done for each pollutant and for each standard.

 - If the concentration value for the area was less than or equal to the respective standard for all 7 CAAQS, the population count was recorded for the geographical area